Are you looking for a good Windows Server provider?

 - Control panel – Plesk vs cPanel (Linux)

-Both choices are good, and usually it depends on the used applications.
-ASP.NET and MS SQL server are typically hosted on Windows, and PHP/JAVA and MySQL are hosted on Linux.
+Both choices are good, and usually, it depends on the used applications.
+ASP.NET and MS SQL servers are typically hosted on Windows, and PHP/JAVA/Python and MySQL have hosted on Linux.